What is a Dashiki Dress? – Its Meaning History and Origin?

 So, what is the meaning of this dress?
 See this guide for its history and some interesting information.

-The Origins of African Dashiki Dresses For Women – Its History and Meaning
+The Origins of Dashiki Dress For Women – Its History and Meaning

 The words Dashiki – ‘dan-ciki’ or ‘dan-shiki’, which stands for the meaning of shirt – are derived from the languages Hausa and Yoruba respectively.
 And these are the languages spoken by groups of people who can be found in Nigeria.

 Clothes Made Suitable For Hot African Climate